BobBuildTool/bob/doc/manual/configuration.rst

 * Variable substitution
     * ``${var}``: The value of ``var`` is substituted.
 The variable has to be defined or an error will be raised.
-Unlike unix shells the braces are always required.
+The braces can be omitted if the variable name consists only of letters, numbers and ``_`` and when the name is followed by a character that is not interpreted as part of its name.
     * ``${var:-default}``: If variable ``var`` is unset or null, the expansion of ``default`` is substituted.
 Otherwise the value of ``var`` is substituted.
 Omitting the colon results in a test only for ``var`` being